 In an ideal world, every place you need to install a transmitter would have easy access to electrical power.
-But we don’t live in the ideal world, and there are locations where power isn’t readily available, and getting electrical power to that those areas is quite costly.
+But we don’t live in the ideal world, and there are locations where power isn’t readily available, and getting electrical power to those areas can be quite costly.

 This was the situation at a local plant, in their flammable fuel storage facility.
 The site is required to keep a record of the line pressure that supplies water in the event of a fire.